WELCOME TO

 or by appointment.

-Guidelines for Visiting the Farm
+Guidelines for Visiting The Farm

-*Do not climb on gates, fences, or equipment.
+Do not climb on fences, gates, or equipment.

-*Do not pick up any animal.
+Do not pick the cats.

 No smoking or vaping.